cindyway/COME/README.md

 ## Examples

-For utilizing the output mapping for gene reconstruction and spot deconvolution, please refer to the Tutorial.py script.
+To use the output mapping for gene reconstruction and spot deconvolution, please look at the Tutorial.py script.